Copyright © 2002 jsd

 This brings us back to a point made earlier: even though mass is 100% independent of the choice of reference frame, weight is 100% dependent on the choice of reference frame.

-In this section we consider the direction of the gravity vector; if you are interested in the direction, see section 4.
+In this section we consider the direction of the gravitational acceleration vector; if you are interested in the direction, see section 4.

 The magnitude of g@L differs from the magnitude of δg(r, M) by about one third of a percent at the equator, and about one quarter of a percent at temperate latitudes.
 This would be very significant in ordinary laboratory practice if you used a scale that measured weight ... which is why laboratory scales are generally designed to measure mass, not weight.
 For example, a two-pan balance compares one mass with another in a way that is insensitive to small changes in |g|.
 The sensitivity of the balance depends on |g|, but the balance-point does not.